amulifts/html-tutorial/README.md

 ## HTML Layout and Responsive Design

 HTML layout refers to the arrangement of elements on an HTML page and how they fit together to create a visual structure.
-With HTML, we can use various elements such as `<div>`, `<header>`, `<footer>`, `<nav>`, and `<section>` to define different areas of a page and control the layout of your content.
+With HTML, we can use various elements such as `<div>`, `<header>`, `<footer>`, `<nav>`, and `<section>` to define different areas of a page and control the layout of our content.

 Responsive design is a technique used to create web pages that look good on all devices, such as desktop computers, tablets, and mobile phones.
 Responsive web design is achieved by using a combination of flexible layouts, flexible images, and media queries.

 There are several different techniques for creating responsive web pages:

-- **Media queries**: A media query is a CSS technique that allows us to apply different styles to your HTML elements based on the size of the screen or device.
-You can use media queries to create different styles for different screen sizes and orientations.
+- **Media queries**: A media query is a CSS technique that allows us to apply different styles to our HTML elements based on the size of the screen or device.
+We can use media queries to create different styles for different screen sizes and orientations.
 - **Flexbox and Grid**: Flexbox and Grid are CSS layout modules that allow us to create flexible and responsive layouts with ease.
 With these modules, we can control how elements are arranged on the page, how they adapt to different screen sizes, and how they respond to changes in the viewport.
 - **Responsive images**: With responsive images, we can ensure that images are optimized for different devices and screen sizes, by serving different versions of an image based on the size of the screen.
-This helps to reduce the amount of data that needs to be downloaded, which can improve the loading speed of your pages on mobile devices.
+This helps to reduce the amount of data that needs to be downloaded, which can improve the loading speed of our pages on mobile devices.

 Make our design responsive helps to create a better user experience for our users regardless of the device they are using to access our content.